May 16-17, 2017 at the O’Hare Hilton

 In a 2016 survey, nearly 60% of billion dollar CLOs said data security is a pressing issue this year.
 Additionally, 22% of CLOs said their company has experienced a data breach in the last two years.
 Although data security issues are almost impossible to completely avoid today, however, more and more government entities are enforcing mandatory notification and emergency response plans.
 With the understanding that cyber theft and sabotage are among the most common cyber threats for billion dollar enterprises, there is an important role for CLOs to play by working with their organization’s IT team to explore ways to minimize cyber threats.

-- Understand the role of in-house counsel in developing and enhancing cybersecurity programs
+1. To give the CLO more comfort in understanding the role of in-house counsel in developing and

 2:00 PM – 2:30 PM